 Dear architecture students, Have you read part 1 (out of 2) of this series?
-I have interviewed 11 architecture students all over the world asking about their school, their class and their student life.
-What’s school like on the other side of the world ?(Architecture Major) This part 2 will be more focused on each individual interviewee.
+I have interviewed 11 architecture students all over the world asking about their school, their class and their student life. →What’s school like on the other side of the world ?(Architecture Major) This part 2 will be more focused on each individual interviewee.
 Let’s take a look into the minds these architecture students, we don’t know yet but they might become famous architects in a few years’ time, no😬?

 CONTENTS

-• Interviewee Introduction
+- Interviewee Introduction

-• Inspiration for designing
+- Inspiration for designing

-• Favourite architects and architectures
+- Favourite architects and architectures

-• Future plans
+- Future plans

-I am originally from Ghana, West Africa and I am studying as an International student in China.
+Firstly, let me introduce my 11 interviewees (You can visit their Instagram page by clicking on their names): I am originally from Ghana, West Africa and I am studying as an International student in China.
 I love to cook and I always make myself a heavy breakfast (very important) in the morning.
 I’m also a football player and a member in one of the local teams in Ningbo City.

 Residential home inspired by old modernist colonial homes on the coast of Ghana.